Peaches Golding: Career

 After graduation Golding worked as a teacher at the University of Ibadan and Loyola College in Ibadan, Nigeria, West Africa.
 After meeting her husband, in 1983 she moved with him to Bristol, where she established a marketing and communications business with clients including the Office for the Deputy Prime Minister, the Department for Education and Employment on its New Deal initiative, the Government Office for the South West, several Training and Enterprise Councils in the South West and Business Link.
 She was employed by Business in the Community, both as a consultant and an employee, over a period of 17 years as deputy director of the Race for Opportunity campaign, Regional Director and Director of Special Projects.

 She has served on a number of public bodies and private sector organisations, including as non-executive director of Avon and Wiltshire Mental Health Partnership NHS Trust, regional director of Business in the Community, North Bristol NHS Trust, GWR West, a member of the Ethnic Minority Business Forum, the Home Office representative on the Avon & Somerset Police Authority, governor of the University of the West of England, governor of the City of Bristol College, Regional Advisory Council for ITV West and as a member of the General Chiropractic Council.
-Since 2011 she has worked as a marketing consultant for Moon Consulting.
+Since 2011 she has worked as a non-executive consultant for Moon Executive Search.

 In 2010, she was appointed High Sheriff of Bristol, the first Black woman to be appointed by the Sovereign to the post and the second Black person, the first being Nathaniel Wells, the son of a Welsh merchant and a Black slave, in 1818.
 In 2017 she was appointed as the first black female Lord Lieutenant of Bristol.